librato/api-docs/source/includes/_pagination.md

 ## Request Parameters

->Returns the 2nd 10 metrics (would equal to page 2 where each page displays 10 metrics):
+>Example: Request which returns the 2nd 10 metrics (would equal to page 2 where each page displays 10 metrics):

->Request:

 ```shell
 curl \